-The Stewart's are legal immigrants to the US, completely self-sufficient financially, manage their own businesses, own property and pay all their taxes and have never received any social services or other government support whatsoever, and yet, after 10 years living in the USA, they are still being denied Permanent Residence.
+The Stewart's are legal immigrants to the US, completely self-sufficient financially, manage their own businesses, own property and pay all their taxes and have never received any social services or other government support whatsoever, and yet, after 13 years living in the USA, they are still waiting for Permanent Residence.

 Follow-up on the news story that broke in October / November 2011

 The following item, prepared by Morgan Fogarty, was aired on

 Fox Charlotte's "News @ 10" on Sunday February 5, 2012 [2 minutes]